SimonScapan/scientific-purpose-harvester/README.md

 You can try the SPH [here](http://85.214.28.167:5001/).

-*This Repo is build for only educational purposes!*
+*This service / repo is build for only educational purposes!*

 The Scientific-Purpose-Harvester (**SPH**) aims to build a dynamic possibility of crawling scientific webpages for relevant content, matching your questions.